Syntomic cohomology and real topological cyclic homology: Introduction

 \section{Introduction}

-The cyclotomic trace $K\to \TC$ of B\"okstedt-Hsiang-Madsen \cite{BHM93} approximates algebraic $K$-theory via topological cyclic homology.
-Together with the theorem of Dundas-Goodwillie-McCarthy \cite{DGM13}, trace methods become effective tools for computing algebraic K-theory, see e.g.\ computations of Hesselholt-Madsen on algebraic $K$-theory of truncated polynomial algebras \cite{MR1471886} and local fields \cite{MR1998478}.
+The cyclotomic trace $K\to \TC$ of B\"okstedt--Hsiang--Madsen \cite{BHM93} approximates algebraic $K$-theory via topological cyclic homology.
+Together with the theorem of Dundas--Goodwillie--McCarthy \cite{DGM13}, trace methods become effective tools for computing algebraic K-theory, see e.g.\ computations of Hesselholt--Madsen on algebraic $K$-theory of truncated polynomial algebras \cite{MR1471886} and local fields \cite{MR1998478}.

 Recent advances in syntomic cohomology and prisms offer further computational tools for algebraic $K$-theory.
-Bhatt, Morrow, and Scholze \cite{BMS19} provide the motivic filtration on $\TC$ whose graded pieces are syntomic cohomology $\Z_p(i)$.
-Bhatt and Scholze \cite{BS22} further study the structure of $\Z_p(i)$ by introducing prisms.
-As an application, they prove in \cite[Theorem 1.18]{BS22} that $\Z_p(i)$ is quasisyntomic locally concentrated in degree $0$.
-Liu and Wang \cite{MR4493328} employ this technique to revisit topological cyclic homology of local fields.
-Mathew \cite[Theorem 10.4]{M21} computes $\Z_p(i)(k[x]/x^2)$ for a perfect $\F_p$-algebra $k$ and $p>2$, and Sulyma \cite{MR4632370} generalizes this to $\Z_p(i)(k[x]/x^e)$ for all $p$ and integer $e\geq 1$.
-Antieau, Krause, and Nikolaus \cite{2204.03420} announce the computation of $\pi_i \TC(\Z/p^n;\Z_p)$ and hence $K_i(\Z/p^n)$ using the techniques of syntomic cohomology.
+Bhatt, Morrow, and Scholze \cite{BMS19} provided the motivic filtration on $\TC$ whose graded pieces are syntomic cohomology $\Z_p(i)$.
+Bhatt and Scholze \cite{BS22} further studied the structure of $\Z_p(i)$ by introducing prisms.
+As an application, they proved in \cite[Theorem 1.18]{BS22} that $\Z_p(i)$ is quasisyntomic locally concentrated in degree $0$.
+Liu and Wang \cite{MR4493328} employed this technique to revisit topological cyclic homology of local fields.
+Mathew \cite[Theorem 10.4]{M21} computed $\Z_p(i)(k[x]/x^2)$ for a perfect $\F_p$-algebra $k$ and $p>2$, and Sulyma \cite{MR4632370} generalized this to $\Z_p(i)(k[x]/x^e)$ for all $p$ and integer $e\geq 1$.
+Antieau, Krause, and Nikolaus \cite{AKN} established the computation of $\pi_i \TC(\Z/p^n;\Z_p)$ and hence $K_i(\Z/p^n)$ using the techniques of syntomic cohomology.

 In contrast, only few computations for hermitian and real $K$-theories are known especially if $2$ is not invertible.
-However, as written in \cite[\S 1.1]{QS22}, a work in progress of Harpaz-Nikolaus-Shah constructs the real cyclotomic trace
+However, as written in \cite[\S 1.1]{QS22}, a work in progress of Harpaz--Nikolaus--Shah would construct the real cyclotomic trace

 from real $K$-theory to real topological cyclic homology for every Poincar\'e $\infty$-category $(\cC,\Qoppa)$.
 We refer to \cite{MR4514986} and \cite{2009.07224} for hermitian and real $K$-theories of Poincar\'e categories, and see \cite[\S B.2]{2009.07224} for the comparison with Schlichting's hermitian K-theory of exact categories \cite{zbMATH05690542} when $2$ is invertible.
-Furthermore, Harpaz, Nikolaus, and Shah claim that the real cyclotomic trace satisfies a real refinement of the theorem of Dundas-Goodwillie-McCarthy.
+Furthermore, Harpaz, Nikolaus, and Shah claimed that the real cyclotomic trace satisfies a real refinement of the theorem of Dundas--Goodwillie--McCarthy.
 This would imply that real trace methods are effective tools for computing hermitian and real $K$-theories.